 - Difficulty catching food, or lack of appetite

-Normally all that needs to be done to prevent this is make sure that the humidity is within the range it should be for your pet.
+Normally all that needs to be done to prevent this is make sure that their enclosure’s humidity is within the range it should be for your pet.
 Make sure you have at least one hygrometer in their enclosure to be able to measure the humidity, and make adjustments as necessary.

 Cryptosporidiosis is the name of a dangerous internal parasite that affects a number of lizards and snakes.
 Unfortunately Leopard Geckos seem to be the most affected by this disease.
-This parasite will have your Gecko looking like skin and bones in no time.
+This parasite will have your reptile looking like skin and bones in no time without proper treatment.

 Symptoms of cryptosporidiosis are: